 - No more than $50,000 is allowed for the entire loan redemption

-You can find more information about this program through HESAA.
-Call them with questions at (609) 584-4480, and apply using HESAA’s form.
+You can find more information about this program through HESAA’s website or call them with questions at (609) 584-4480.

 Primary Care Physician and Dentist Loan Redemption Program recipients can get student loan redemptions of up to $120,000.
 The redemption is in exchange for two to four years of service as a primary care provider in areas experiencing a critical shortage of such professionals.
 To be eligible, you must begin your service in one of these areas within two years of completing your training or residency.

 You’re required to work full time for the first two years.
 You can then receive an extension by serving either another two years of full-time work, or four years of part-time work.